-This Meethi Seviyan is one of those unique sweet dishes which is made with whole wheat vermicelli (seviyan), milk, sugar, ghee and dry fruits.
+This Meethi Seviyan recipe is one of those unique sweet dishes which is made with whole wheat vermicelli (seviyan), milk, sugar, ghee, nuts and raisins.
 It is a dry variation, which is also popular as a dessert, during Eid festivities.
 There’s absolutely no fuss in making this vegetarian dish.
 Simply simmer the seviyan with the remaining ingredients until it becomes tender and thoroughly cooked.
-Enhance its richness by adding more dry fruits to it.
+Enhance its richness by adding more nuts and dry fruits to it.

 I feel a wave of nostalgia whenever I prepare this Meethi Seviyan, as it reminds me of the sweet memories from childhood when my mother used to make it with milk.
 We often enjoyed it as a delightful evening snack, but it can also be served as a dessert after meals.